 Pumpkin French Toast Casserole is perfect breakfast for any fall or winter morning.
-This make-ahead breakfast casserole tastes of pumpkin, warming spices and is wonderful for an at-home brunch, holiday breakfast and any other occasion.
+This make-ahead overnight breakfast casserole tastes of pumpkin, warming spices and is wonderful for an at-home brunch, holiday breakfast and any other occasion.
 Makes 8 servings.

 Love pumpkin baked goods?
 You’ve got to try Pumpkin Spice Bread and Praline Upside Down Pumpkin Cake with Bourbon Caramel Sauce.